titipata/detecting-scientific-claim/annotation_tool/README.md

 `paper_id`, `title`, `abstract`, `sentences`
 - `labels` is a list of labels that you want to annotate
 - `output_path` is a path to output file, default as `data/labels.json`
+- `store_details` is an integer defined if we want to store full tags information or only labels

 The instructions for annotators can be edited in `flask_templates/index.html`.
 After editing YAML file, you can run `flask` to start the annotation tool.